jumzzz/LoadAndSee/README.md

 # LoadAndSee
-A plug-able OpenCV tool for image processing
+A plugable OpenCV tool for image processing